TIBA/Betel Nut and Tobacco Container Bamboo from the highlands of central West Timor

 Yes it is chalk powder but it is not as neutral as the chalk that we use on our blackboards.

-When chewing betel nut, first the nut is prepared by peeling the skin off and cutting the seed in to quarters, sometimes eights, and placing it in the cheek pouch in the mouth.
-Then out comes the lime powder container.
+When chewing betel nut, first the nut is prepared by peeling the skin off and cutting the seed into quarters, sometimes eights and placing it in the cheek pouch in the mouth.
+Then out comes the lime powder container – KAL AU.
 A small amount (and they are very careful) is tapped out into the palm of the left hand and tossed into the mouth.
 Mastication begins.
-Next (out of the betel/tobacco container) comes the sirih leaf or asparagus-like spear from the sirih vine.
+Next from the betel/tobacco container - TIBA comes the sirih leaf or asparagus-like spear from the sirih vine.
 A whole leaf or about one sixth of a spear is tossed into the mouth.
 This is all well chewed resulting in a bright orange salivary mix the excess of which is spat onto the ground retaining the bulk of the solids in the mouth and continuing to chew.
 If tobacco is going to be added it is about now that the chewer takes a small wad of chewing tobacco and slips it under the upper lip to moisten it prior to combining it with the rest of the mixture held in the mouth.

 All in all a fine art indeed.
-Can you imagine squatted under a tree with your friends sharing conversation and chewing betel nut until your mouth is numb and your head is spinning.....
+Can you imagine squatted under a tree in the middle of the day with your friends sharing conversation and chewing betel nut until your mouth is numb and your head is spinning.....